Bunq adds donations to charities and tests redesign – TechCrunch

 In order to simplify navigation, Bunq has tried to remove clutter by focusing on one main button on each page.
 The app will be divided in four main tabs.

-The first tab called ‘Me’ will feature all your personal information — personal bank accounts, savings goals, etc. On the second tab called ‘Us’, you can see information about Bunq, such as total investments and total donations.
+The first tab, called “Me,” will feature all your personal information — personal bank accounts, savings goals, etc. On the second tab, called “Us,” you can see information about Bunq, such as total investments and total donations.
 The third tab features your profile information.

 Finally, the fourth tab is a dedicated camera button.
 It lets you scan invoices and receipts, which could be particularly useful for business customers.
 I’m not sure a lot of people use that feature, but things could still change before the final release.